idlerun/album-scan/README.md

 The scan step takes full `a4` sized scans of your flatbed.
 The next step is to split those scans up into individual photos.

-There are automatic tools that can do this task [split.sh](split.sh), but I've found it difficult to get it 100%, especially when scanning photos without removing them from the album page so there isn't a perfect white background.
+There are automatic tools that can do this task [example split.sh](split.sh), but I've found it difficult to get it 100%, especially when scanning photos without removing them from the album page so there isn't a perfect white background.

 Instead here is a custom tool written in Python with OpenCV to do the splitting with some manual assistance